gazebosim/docs/jetty/install_windows_src.md

    :: inside the gazebo directory pixi shell
    ```
-   With the Pixi shell environment active the Pixi environment is accesible from anywhere in the file system.
+   With the Pixi shell environment active (there will be a "(gazebo)" label before the terminal prompt) the Pixi environment
+   is accesible from anywhere in the file system.

 6. Navigate to where you would like to build the library, create and enter your workspace directory,
    create the `src` directory which will contain the Gazebo source code.